MaximeEme/Bellabeat_Case_Study/README.md

 dailyActivity_sleep <- merge(dailyActivity_merged, sleepDay_merged, by=c("id", "date"))
 ```

 ## Step 4 : Analyse

-I analyzed trends of the Fitbit users and solve my business task.
+I analyzed trends of the Fitbit users and solved my business task.

 1. **Determine the type of users per activity level**

 I didn't have demographic variables from the sample and I wanted to determine the type of users from the dataset by their activity level.

 I followed the classification of this site [link](https://observatoireprevention.org/2018/09/17/marcher-10-000-pas-par-jour/).
 I categorized the users as follow :